MANZAR011/C-Programming-Lab/README.md

   # C-Programming-Lab
-A repository for C programming lab exercises and assignments.
+This repository is for C programming lab exercises and assignments.